Adonis-Dulaurent/XML_TEI_Final_Assignement/Readme.md

 ## Repository Structure:

-- `~/ReunionPcfEncoding/`: This directory contains the XML files, as well as the DTD.
+- `~/ReunionPcfEncoding/`: This directory contains the XML tei files, a ODD files and a guide lines in HTML.

 - `~/Sources/`: Contains the meeting reports in PDF format.